kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 GitLab is now ready to be configured with Ansible.
 This is done via a few commands as follows:

-1. Change to the Ansible directory - `cd gitlab-environment-toolkit/ansible`.
+1. Change to the Ansible directory - `cd ansible` in the `gitlab-environment-toolkit` directory.
+1. Ensure that [Authentication environment variables](#1a-authentication) are set
 1. Run `ansible-playbook -i environments/gitlab-10k/inventory playbooks/all.yml` to run through all the playbooks and configure GitLab.

 After Ansible has finished running, GitLab will now be configured and the environment ready to go.